 - Careful selection of the lens

 The cover glass in front of the VCSELs must be clean.

-For tips how to best plan your camera setup in order to avoid the creation of scattered light, see Hardware Installation.
+For tips how to best plan your camera setup in order to avoid the creation of scattered light, see Hardware Installation (blaze).

-Temperature has a significant impact on the reliability of distance measurements.
+Temperature has a significant impact on the accuracy of distance measurements.
 There are different aspects of this to consider:

 - Camera requires stable temperature.

 Measurement accuracy fluctuates with changes in temperature, even if the overall temperature is within the allowed temperature range.
 To achieve best possible results, the temperature should be kept stable.
 The optimum temperature is 22 °C. For recommendations on how to achieve this, see Providing Heat Dissipation (blaze).

 The camera needs approx. 20 minutes to achieve a stable operating temperature.
 As a stable temperature is a prerequisite for accurate measurements, allow 20 minutes before starting to acquire images.